Zylence/10-fast-fingers-typing-bot-lightning_fingers/README.md

 4.
-   + Now you download the TWO zip files called "lf.zip.001" and "lf.zip.002" from this folder ["Windows"](https://github.com/Zylence/10-fast-fingers-typing-bot-lightning_fingers/tree/main/Windows).
-Save them in the same location and unzip the first one using [7zip](https://www.7-zip.org/).
-The second one will automaticly be used aswell.
-This should yield you an exe file.

-    + If the zip files get renamed to sth like "lf.zip(1).001" change it back to its original name, it may not work otherwise!
+   + Now you download the precompiled exe from the ["Releases"](https://github.com/Zylence/10-fast-fingers-typing-bot-lightning_fingers/releases/latest).

-After running the exe you will be greeted by a black window, which will take a while before spawning your GUI as well as a browser instance.
+After running the exe you will need to wait a few seconds until your GUI as well as a browser instance are spawned.
 Once everything has started your firewall will ask you to allow the program.
 I advise to allow it, otherwise it may not work.

 ## Walkthrough: